About Alison Pryor

 Alison is valued for her tenacious demeanour and has been praised for her thorough and forensic advocacy.

-Her practice encompasses the full range of criminal matters, and she also has considerable experience in care proceedings and private law Children Act disputes.
+Her practice encompasses the full range of environmental law, criminal matters, and she also has considerable experience in care proceedings and private law Children Act disputes.

 Alison both prosecutes and defends in the Crown Court.
 Recent instructions include allegations of historic sexual offences, conspiracy to defraud, and various offences against the person.
 She has appeared in the Central Criminal Court in her own right, in a fraud/tax evasion trial, and as a led junior in a multi-handed murder/violent disorder matter lasting 12 weeks.
 In addition, Alison has experience as independent disclosure counsel instructed by HMRC and the SFO.